moonbeam-foundation/governance/moonriver/general_admin/standardize_xcm_opening.md

 the [Moonbeam Dapp](https://apps.moonbeam.network)
 ## XCM Channel Opening Governance Template and Required Key Disclosures
-  -  __#1__  A draft of the Proposal must be posted in the [Moonbeam Forum](https://forum.moonbeam.foundation) to the community to review, ask questions and provide suggestions.
+  -  __#1__  A draft of the Proposal must be posted in the [Moonbeam [Moonbeam Community Forum](https://forum.moonbeam.foundation) to the community to review, ask questions and provide suggestions.
 The Proposer must submit a draft of their Proposal to an *XCM* Category in the Forum and tag *Moonbeam*.
      - While there is no required time the Draft Proposal should be